 The most common and popular form of range hood is the ducted one.
 These hoods have a duct connected to them that leads outdoors.
 Toxic fumes and smoke emitted from the kitchen are sucked into the hoods where they find their way to the outside world.
 Basically, these are like exhaust fans but far more advanced.
 Due to the necessity of having ducts, ducted range hoods cannot be placed anywhere in the kitchen.
 Instead, it depends upon where the duct would fit best.
 Here’s a list of the pros and cons of ducted range hoods:

-Benefits of ducted range hoods
+Pros of ducted range hoods

 In comparison with ductless hoods, ducted ones are relatively more effective at getting the job done.
 Since their function is to simply suck and direct air outdoors, there’s not much work being done here due to a vent being present.
 Therefore, there are fewer chances of smoke building up in the kitchen.
 This gives the ducted hood a plus point in keeping the kitchen’s air quality clean.